 8. return of mineral products

 You won’t find personal information on these other schedules but they are packed with information on how your family lived.
-My 3 great grandfather, William Jerry, came to Canada from Norfolk, England between 1834 and 1837.
+My 3 great grandfather, William Jerry, came to Canada from Norfolk, England between 1834 and 1837 (I discovered this in the 1851 census that listed the birthplace of his children).
 He lived in Pickering Township, Ontario County, but between 1861 and 1871 moved to St. Vincent Township, Grey County, Ontario.
+(Once again I discovered this from the census records)

 This is a picture of William’s son Robert in 1903.
 Robert and his wife Harriet (sitting beside each other in the centre of the picture) moved to Crozier, Rainy River District, Ontario.